 All planning applications are assessed in relation to their accordance with the local plan, which can comprise of several documents.
 Policies in emerging local plans can also carry weight depending on the stage reached in their preparation.
 It is vitally important to consider existing and emerging plan policies as well as the Council’s other supplementary guidance, to ensure that all requirements are addressed.
 Any proposals that are contrary to the development plan need to be fully justified and that’s when it can be most important to seek professional advice.

 While some planning issues are fairly straightforward, most applications involve arguments as to the interpretation of planning policies, and sometimes whether particular policies flagged up by the Council are actually relevant at all.
 All local authorities have areas where new development is more tightly controlled than others, including Conservation Areas and the Green Belt for example.
 If not handled properly, with appropriate evidence provided in support, these designations can affect development opportunities and having a planning consultant on your side can make the difference between a scheme being refused or approved.

 Early engagement with the Local Planning Authority can often be invaluable to the success of a project.
 Pre-application submissions can be used to gain support from the Local Planning Authority, as well as guidance on any specialist reports or information that will need to be submitted with the formal application.
 It can also be a good time to discuss and agree any financial contributions or other requirements that may apply to a scheme which could affect its viability.

 4. Consult with your neighbours and the local community

-Engaging with local communities and anyone who could be affected by the proposal is very important.
+Engage with local communities and anyone who could be affected by the proposal – it is very important.
 This is particularly useful for schemes proposing changes to healthcare provision, as demonstrating local support and highlighting the benefits of a scheme can be successfully used in negotiating a consent.
 Early consultation also provides an opportunity for issues to be addressed and changes made to a scheme to gain support.